-Falling somewhere between the Sex Pistols documentary The Filth and the Fury and This Is Spinal Tap, Winterbottom's docu-like comedy/drama details 16 years of the music scene in Manchester, England, from the moment the Pistols played their first gig in town (with an audience of 42) to the closing of the legendary nightclub the Hacienda.
+Falling somewhere between the Sex Pistols documentary The Filth and the Fury and This Is Spinal Tap, Winterbottom's doc-like comedy/drama chronicles 16 years of the music scene in Manchester, England, from the moment the Pistols played their first gig in town (with an audience of 42) to the closing of the legendary nightclub the Hacienda.
 It's all seen through the… read more!

 Movies Released in 2002 (in alphabetical order)

 Not since Kurt Cobain has there been a male recording artist as fetishized as Eminem.
 Is it the controversy surrounding his music?
 His dangerous attitude?
 His checkered past?
 Or is it just that he's beautiful to look at, and the macho hip-hop crowd won't admit it?
 Say what you will, there's a reason why more people paid to see 8… read more!

 I liked this film a lot more than I thought I would.
 First, I must confess to having a soft spot for Hugh Grant.
 I remember his earlier, less cutesy performances in such films as Lair of the White Worm and Remains of the Day and longed to see him do something more interesting than the stuttering, lovable token Brit… read more!